Student Affairs and Support Services

 In addition, Student Life is the home of RegisCorps, the Regis University Leadership Development Program.
 Offering academic courses, workshops, conferences, and service trips, the RegisCorps program challenges students in the program to deeply explore their leadership gifts, while offering the entire student body opportunities to encounter their gifts and build their leadership skills.

-Student Life is also the home of Regis’ programming board, student organizations, student media and all-campus activities such as Month of Welcome, Snow Week, and Ranger Week.
-SEAL is also the hub for New Student Orientation, Blue and Gold Weekend, St. John Francis Regis University Service Society, graduate student council, service trips and many other exciting programs.
+Student Life is also the home of Regis’ programming board, student organizations, student media and all-campus activities such as Month of Welcome, and Ranger Week.
+SEAL is also the hub for New Student Orientation, Blue and Gold Weekend, graduate student council, service trips and many other exciting programs.

 Military and Veteran Services